OceanOptics/Inlinino/README.md

 Some configuration files are available in /src/cfg/*_cfg.json
 Note: windows can use pythonw in order to mask the window command when starting the software.
 Option -o for python command optimize the code before running it and turn __debug__ variable to false which hide debugging statments while running the application.

+### Documentation
+The documentation of the project is available at: [http://inlinino.readthedocs.io](http://inlinino.readthedocs.io/en/latest/)

 The application was developed by [Nils Haëntjens](mailto:nils.haentjens+inlinino@maine.edu).

-This code could be modified to control instruments as well as but similar project already does it very well: [Instrumentino](https://github.com/yoelk/instrumentino).